-During the course you will gain an appreciation of all aspects of business and why an integrated approach is required.
-We ensure that the theory of marketing, finance, operations, and human resources will be contextual by linking to current affairs to help develop your understanding.
+During the two years you will gain an appreciation of all aspects of business and why an integrated approach is required.
+We will ensure that the theory of marketing, finance, operations, and human resources will be contextual by linking to current affairs to help develop your understanding.